sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-815	Bus Routes    		43.0%	Hard
+given a list of routes, each route will repeat several stops. given Start to Destination, return the min number of bus we shall take.
+- each route is a set, multiple routes may connect at different stops.
+- bfs: we add the connected stops in our queue. hashmap to convert to stop to route (a stop may belong to multiple route). visited is for route.
+->>

+<<-841	Keys and Rooms    		64.9%	Medium
+given n rooms from 0 to n-1.
+Initially you are in room 0, each room may have some keys to access other room. check if you can unlock each room. simple bfs
+->>

+<<-854	K-Similar Strings    		38.3%	Hard
+if we can swap the positions of two letters in A exactly k times so that A=B. return the smallest k. bfs to find the shortest distance from A to B.
+->>

 <<-864	Shortest Path to Get All Keys    		41.1%	Hard
 given 2d grid, '.' empty cell, '#' wall, '@' start, lowercase letter are keys, capital letters are locks.
 You cannot walk over a lock unless you have the key. return min number of moves to get all keys. impossible return -1.